-This post is meant to guide others who are interested in getting colors and icons on their i3 status.
-Here is a snapshot of my i3 status.
+This post is meant to guide others who are interested in getting colors and

 Get i3blocks